PritamMondal4004/Algorithm/Algorithm-using-c/README.md

 # N-Queen Algorithm

-Step 1: SET STATUS = 1 (ready state) for each position on the N x N chessboard.
+Step 1: Initialize an empty BOARD of size N x N with each cell set to UNOCCUPIED (value = 1).

-Step 2: Start with the first column, SET the column as the starting column A, and SET its STATUS = 2 (waiting state).
+Step 2: Begin with the first row, setting CURRENT_ROW to the first row and COLUMN_INDEX to 0.

-Step 3: Repeat Steps 4 to 7 until a solution is found or all columns are processed.
+Step 3: Repeat Steps 4 to 7 until a solution is found or all rows are exhausted.

-Step 4: Place a queen in the first available position in column A and SET the position's STATUS = 3 (processed state).
+Step 4: Try placing a QUEEN in the CURRENT_ROW at the COLUMN_INDEX.

-Step 5: Check if this position is safe (i.e., no other queens can attack this position).
+Check if placing the QUEEN here is valid:
+Ensure that no other QUEEN can attack this position horizontally, vertically, or diagonally.
 i) If the position is safe:

-        a) Move to the next column and SET its STATUS = 2 (waiting state).

-        b) Repeat from Step 4 for the new column.
+a) Mark the cell as OCCUPIED (value = 3).
+b) Move to the next row by setting CURRENT_ROW to CURRENT_ROW + 1.
+c) Reset COLUMN_INDEX to 0.
 ii) If the position is not safe:

+a) Move to the next column by setting COLUMN_INDEX to COLUMN_INDEX + 1.
+Step 5: If COLUMN_INDEX exceeds N (i.e., no valid position is found in the current row), backtrack:

+a) Decrease CURRENT_ROW by 1 to revisit the previous row.
-        a) Remove the queen from the current position and SET its STATUS back to 1 (ready state).
+b) Remove the QUEEN from the previously OCCUPIED cell, setting it back to UNOCCUPIED.

-        b) Move to the next available position in the same column and repeat Step 4.

-        c) If no positions are left in the column, backtrack to the previous column and try a new position.
+c) Set COLUMN_INDEX to the column after the last placed QUEEN.

-Step 6: If all queens are placed successfully and all columns are processed, a solution is found.
+Step 6: If all QUEENS are placed (i.e., CURRENT_ROW exceeds N), a solution is found.
+Mark the solution and EXIT.

+Step 7: If no valid position is available and all rows have been backtracked through, conclude that no solution exists.
 EXIT.

-Step 7: If no positions are available and all backtracking is exhausted, the solution does not exist.
-EXIT.

 ![download](https://github.com/user-attachments/assets/0d15077a-3b5c-443d-9b74-88ac6e580fbb)

 # Monkey-Tiger-Cabbage-Goat problem

-Step 1: SET STATUS = 1 (ready state) for Monkey, Tiger, Cabbage, Goat, and Boat.
+Step 1: SET STATE = INITIAL (value = 1) for Person, Lion, Lettuce, Sheep, and Raft.

-Step 2: Enqueue the starting state (Monkey, Tiger, Cabbage, Goat on the left side, Boat on the left side) and set its STATUS (waiting state) = 2.
+Step 2: Add the starting configuration (with Person, Lion, Lettuce, Sheep, and Raft all on the left side) to the QUEUE and set its STATE = IN_PROGRESS (value = 2).

-Step 3: Repeat Steps 4 and 5 until QUEUE is empty.
+Step 3: Repeat Steps 4 and 5 until the QUEUE is empty.

-Step 4: Dequeue a state S. Process it (check for goal state, if all items are safely on the other side, exit) and set its STATUS (processed state) = 3.
+Step 4: Remove a configuration CURRENT_STATE from the QUEUE.
+Process it by:

+Checking if it matches the goal configuration (where all items are on the right side).
-Step 5: Enqueue all valid successor states of S that are in the ready state (whose STATUS = 1) and set their STATUS = (waiting state) 2.
+If the goal configuration is reached, EXIT.
+Step 5: Identify all possible valid NEXT_STATES that can be derived from CURRENT_STATE by moving the Person and possibly one other item across the river on the Raft.
+Each NEXT_STATE must:

-    Valid successor states are those where the Monkey moves an item (or himself alone) across the river without violating any rules (e.g., Tiger cannot be left alone with Goat, Goat cannot be left alone with Cabbage).
+Follow the rules (e.g., Lion cannot be left alone with Sheep; Sheep cannot be left alone with Lettuce).
+Have STATE = INITIAL (value = 1).
+If valid, add NEXT_STATE to the QUEUE and set its STATE = IN_PROGRESS (value = 2).

-Step 6: If a goal state is reached where Monkey, Tiger, Cabbage, and Goat are all safely on the other side, EXIT.
+Step 6: If a configuration is reached where Person, Lion, Lettuce, and Sheep are all safely on the right side, EXIT.

 ![download](https://github.com/user-attachments/assets/defec598-5a45-4564-9978-edb77acf873d)